Last Quarter on

 Moon after ascending node

-5 days after ascending node on 20 June 2065 at 10:37 in ♑ Capricorn.
-The Moon is located north of the ecliptic over the following 9 days, until the lunar orbit crosses from North to South in descending node on 4 July 2065 at 21:42 in ♋ Cancer.
+5 days after ascending node on 20 June 2065 at 10:37 in ♑ Capricorn the Moon is positioned north of the ecliptic over the following 9 days until the lunar crosses the ecliptic again from North to South in descending node on 4 July 2065 at 21:42 in ♋ Cancer.

 Moon before northern standstill

-7 days since the previous standstill on 17 June 2065 at 22:40 in ♐ Sagittarius when the Moon has reached South declination of ∠-26.172°, the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠26.180° at the point of next northern standstill on 1 July 2065 at 23:11 in ♊ Gemini.
+7 days since the last southern standstill on 17 June 2065 at 22:40 in ♐ Sagittarius when the Moon has reached South declination of ∠-26.172° the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠26.180° at the point of next northern standstill on 1 July 2065 at 23:11 in ♊ Gemini.

 Syzygy in 8 days